marlonbarrios/marlonbarrios.github.io/README.md

 I have been interested in creating platforms with a p2p architecture and establishing collaborations.
 I have always been driven by curiosity and my capacity to see the whole and its parts.
 I have learned to move fast and efficiently from large scale problems, such as networks to the specificities of software implementation.
 I have lots of collaborative experience envisioning, engineering, coordinating and passion for deploying cutting edge international projects intersecting software, culture and people.

-Currently, I am developing applications with modern JavaScript frameworks exploring the potential of WEBXR, WEBGL, ML for mixed reality experiences, blockchain and weareables.
-Power to the browser!
+Currently, I am exploring spatial computing and immersive technology developing applications for the browser with modern JavaScript framworks and API such as: WEBXR, WEBGL, ML, and the blockchain.

 ## Bio